 Holland America Line K's for Kids

-For every strike out recorded by a Mariners pitcher at Safeco Field, Holland America Line will make a donation to the Seattle Children's Uncompensated Care Fund with a commitment of $25,000 for the 2017 season.
+For every strike out recorded by a Mariners pitcher at T-Mobile Park, Holland America Line will make a donation to the Seattle Children's Uncompensated Care Fund with a total donation of $25,000 for the 2019 season.

 Mariners Care Silent Auctions

-Since 2000, the Mariners have hosted Silent Auctions at each Saturday home game to benefit Mariners Care.
+The Mariners have hosted Silent Auctions at each Saturday home game to benefit Mariners Care.
 Fans have the opportunity to bid on select memorabilia including autographed baseballs, game-used bats, autographed jerseys worn in the Mariners TV commercials, and several other unique items.
-The Silent Auctions, held at Section 128 at Safeco Field, begin when the gates open and conclude at the end of the sixth inning.
-In 2016, the Mariners Care Silent Auctions raised over $100,000, raising the fifteen-year total to $1.49 million.
+The Silent Auctions, held at Section 128 at T-Mobile Park, begin when the gates open and conclude at the end of the sixth inning.
+In 2018, the Mariners Care Silent Auctions raised over $126,000.
+Since 2000, the Silent Auctions have now raised over $1.7 million for Mariners Care.

 Mariners Care Charity Night

-ROOT SPORTS and the Seattle Mariners teamed up to host the seventh annual on-line tele-auction during the June 20th telecast to raise funds for Mariners Care.
-In 2017, the event raised over $64,000.
+ROOT SPORTS and the Seattle Mariners teamed up to host the ninth annual on-line tele-auction during the June 4th telecast to raise funds for Mariners Care.
+In 2019, the event raised over $77,000.

 Mariners Care Speed Pitch